input-output-hk/atala-prism/prism-kotlin-sdk/docs/src/docs/integration-tutorial/issuer-share-credential.md

-# Issuer: Share credential

-An astute reader may have noticed that the credential itself is not stored in Cardano.
-Only a proof of its existence is, which means that we need to send the credential to Holder.
+An astute reader may have noticed that the credential itself is not stored in **Cardano**.
+Only a proof of its existence is, which means that there is a need to send the credential to **Holder**.

-In previous step, we have established a connection between Issuer and Holder.
-Such connection allows them to exchange messages, hence the issued credential will be sent to Holder by using this connection.
+In previous step,  connection between **Issuer** and **Holder** was established.
+Such connection allows them to exchange messages, hence the issued credential will be sent to **Holder** by using this connection.

-While Connector allows to send any kind of messages, this tutorial uses our `AtalaMessage` abstraction to define which messages can be exchanged.
+While **Connector** allows to send any kind of messages, this tutorial uses our `AtalaMessage` abstraction to define which messages can be exchanged.

 ## Prepare the message